baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 ## Final remarks

 I hope I was able to convince you that it is possible to have a policy-based design in Python.
-However, likely, this approach is not as attractive as it is in C++ due to the fact Python is an interpreted language, and everything is at runtime.
+However, likely, this approach is not as attractive as it is in C++ due to the fact Python is an interpreted language, and there might be powerful runtime alternatives.
 There is also a certain amount of controversy in the C++ community about this approach (do not take my word for it, just google it).

 Therefore, remember to think twice if you need this approach in Python because as always ***with great power comes great responsibility***![^8]